How Long Will Stem Cell Therapies Last?

 Patients rightfully ask this question.
 Here is some evidence to show that this is not a short-term solution, but hopefully a long-term solution.
 First, many of the studies using stem cells for arthritis have results at 2 years and some as short as 6 months.
 However, this does not mean that the treatment stopped working at this interval.
 This merely means that the study was designed to stop at this point.
 If you look at some of these studies, there are some promising results showing positive structural reversal of the arthritic disease.
 For example, Koh et al in his arthroscopic second look study revealed reversal of the arthritic changes on visual inspection of the knee through arthroscopy.
 This finding was confirmed by the South Korean dosing study.
 In addition, Khanh Hong-Thien Bui and colleagues found positive structural changes on serial MRI’s.
 Thus, we can conclude that this is not just a band aide type of treatment, but this evidence helps point us in the direction of positive reversal of the underlying destructive process of arthritis.
 This is unlike many other current treatments available in orthopedics.

 Some more recent studies from Iran show further long term success.
 Eighteen patients were treated with a bone marrow concentrate in multiple joints including knee, ankle and hip and followed for 30 months with careful laboratory, radiographic and MRI studies.
-The research team reported the “All” patients received therapeutic benefits confirmed by pain and function scores and were confirmed by MRI.
+The research team reported that “All” patients received therapeutic benefits confirmed by pain and function scores and were confirmed by MRI.
 Researchers at the University of Paris followed 534 patients up to 18 years after a bone marrow stem cell treatment for avascular necrosis of the hip which is an arthritis caused by the lack of blood supply to the hip.
 This long-term study revealed that only 15.7% of the patients went on to receive a total hip after this treatment and many of the x-rays and MRI’s of the hip stabilized.

 We also have a “white paper” result from a very interesting long term study comparing bone marrow stem cell therapy to our traditional total knee replacement in elderly male patients.
 A white paper is a study which is not yet published and thus it has not been peer reviewed and one must be careful in using this data because it has not yet been validated.
 However, this same researcher, Philippe Herniguo, M.D., PhD, has published hundreds of peer reviewed studies and is a very respectable source.
 This study took 60 elderly male patients all 85 years old or older.
 Group A was treated with the standard total knee replacement for both knees.
 Group B was treated with the bone marrow stem cells to both knees injected directly into the bony part of the knee next to the joint.
 Group C had one knee injected with the stem cells and the other knee replaced.
 After an average of 6 yrs. (ranging from 2 to 15 yrs.), the patients in Group B (stem cell group) had the following: